Policy Learning with New Treatments: Introduction

 Heterogeneous treatment effects are often estimated with a decision problem in mind--- should a particular individual be treated?
 This question has fostered much research in econometrics, statistics, and machine learning.
 However, relatively less attention has been given to another important margin of the decision--- should the treatment itself be adjusted?
 Whether the treatment is a medical treatment, subsidy, job training, or audit probability, decision makers can usually entertain changing the treatment value that was observed in the data.
 Even experiments with multivalued treatments may not implement an exhaustive list of treatment values.
 This is especially true in the social sciences, where testing multiple interventions can be costly, and in the medical sciences, where specific treatment doses are often tested in clinical trials.
 In this paper I propose a method for allocating treatment to a population when the treatment values themselves can be adjusted to values never before seen in the data.
 I show how combining the data on existing treatments with economically motivated shape restrictions can be used to design policies that outperform those possible when only previously implemented treatments are considered.

 I first formulate a decision problem in which the decision maker observes experimental data on some treatment values and seeks to construct a mapping, or policy, from the space of covariates to the space of treatments in order to maximize some objective function.
 I assume all experimentation is done before the policy is constructed.
-This setting, which is common in econometrics, is often referred to as treatment choice or offline policy learning (examples include \textcite{athey2021policy}, \textcite{bhattacharya2012inferring}, \textcite{kitagawa2018should} and other examples mentioned in the literature review thereof, \textcite{liu2022policy}, \textcite{mbakop2021model}, \textcite{qian2011performance}, \textcite{sasaki2020welfare}, \textcite{zhang2012estimating}, \textcite{zhao2012estimating}).
+This setting, which is common in econometrics, is often referred to as treatment choice or offline policy learning.
+Examples include \textcite{atheyPolicyLearningObservational2021} \textcite{bhattacharyaInferringWelfareMaximizing2012}, \textcite{kitagawaWhoShouldBe2018} and other examples mentioned in the literature review thereof, \textcite{liuPolicyLearningEndogeneity2024}, \textcite{mbakopModelSelectionTreatment2021}, \textcite{qianPerformanceGuaranteesIndividualized2011}, \textcite{sasakiWelfareAnalysisMarginal2024}, \textcite{zhangEstimatingOptimalTreatment2012}, and \textcite{zhaoEstimatingIndividualizedTreatment2012}.
 A distinctive feature of this paper as opposed to most policy learning problems is that the set of treatments that the decision maker can consider may be a strict superset of the support of the treatment random variable observed in the data.
 This extends policy learning to practically relevant situations in which constraints in the design and implementation of experiments or simply differences in the objectives of the experimenter versus decision maker result in only a few treatment values being piloted in the experiment, while the decision maker may want to consider many more.